 SMEs are vital for economic growth and development because they encourage entrepreneurship, generate employment, and reduce poverty (Abor & Quartey 2010), however, sustainability of SMEs in Ghana continue to deteriorate due to the varied risks exposed to SMEs.
 Businesses are highly challenged with some of them folding up at a relatively higher rate due to numerous economic factors including competition (Bowen et al., 2009) and SMEs in the Kumasi Metropolis are not an exception.
 To ensure business survival, entrepreneurs continue to introduce innovative strategies that are used as a competitive tool to fight competition.
-Some SMEs are operated and managed by their owners.
+Some SMEs succeed in getting through with their innovative strategies whilst others do not.
+In Ghana, most SMEs are operated and managed by their owners.
 This leaves one to think about the relationship between the entrepreneur's attitude towards the innovative activities and the business's performance in general.
 Notwithstanding the numerous research studies about performance of businesses globally, few studies have investigated innovation capacity as a factor in SMEs' innovation and performance (Forman, 2011).